 Instead of worrying about removing every little unhealthy food from your diet, it’s better to focus on adding in all of the delicious, healthy foods that you can.
 If you’re filling your plate with wholesome, nutrient-dense foods, chances are you’ll be too full to even miss the empty processed foods.
 And rather than focusing on restricting your TV or computer time or forcing yourself to follow a strict exercise regimen, simply find some activities that you truly enjoy and you’ll find yourself effortlessly spending less time indoors front of the TV and more time spent outdoors getting exercise.

 Thinking all the time about what you can’t eat or shouldn’t do isn’t much fun.
-And it isn’t very beneficial for your health, either, to be always stressing about not getting enough exercise or feeling guilty for eating something you shouldn’t have eaten.
+And it isn’t very beneficial for your health, either, to be always stressing about not getting enough exercise or feeling guilty for eating something you feel like you shouldn’t have eaten.

 When you think positively about adding in good foods and activities, all of the positives will fill up your diet and lifestyle until there isn’t much room left anymore for the bad stuff anyways.
-And, as a bonus, focusing on the positive will allow you to have less stress and guilt, making it far more likely that you will make changes that are actually sustainable long-term, and making your life much more enjoyable. 🙂
+And, as a bonus, focusing on the positive will allow you to have less stress, making it far more likely that you will make changes that are actually sustainable long-term, and making your life much more enjoyable, too.

 Has Your Focus Been on Addition or on Subtraction?